 Should ID be taught in high school?
 Dennett thinks we have the duty of teaching our best confirmed, best known theories in high school, which means teaching evolution and not ID.
 John thinks that ID is teachable outside of the biology classroom, say, in a philosophy class.
 Should science be taught as fact or as a 'mere' theory?
 This question mixes up a couple of senses of 'theory'.
 Dennett does not think that we should let science stop us from talking about religion.

-- Roving Philosophical Reporter Polly Striker (Seek to 04:20): Pauli Striker interviews a high school biology teacher who teaches evolution and a spokesperson for the National Center for Science Education about the difference between evolutionary theory and design theory.
+- Roving Philosophical Report (Seek to 04:20): Polly Stryker interviews a high school biology teacher who teaches evolution and a spokesperson for the National Center for Science Education about the difference between evolutionary theory and design theory.

 Daniel C. Dennett, Austin B. Fletcher Professor of Philosophy, Tufts University